-Indoor gardening is for sure the coolest, manliest and useful hobby in the world.
+Indoor gardening is for sure the coolest hobby in the world.

-This blog is about my indoor garden; I live in Quebec in the Laurentian Mountains our summers are fleeting and I spend the majority of my gardening time in my basement.
+This blog is about my indoor garden; I live in Quebec in the Laurentian Mountains, and our summers are fleeting.
+I spend the majority of my gardening time in my basement.

-I settled on a 6.6 x 11-foot room nestled in the back of the house half surrounded by concrete walls and it’s a great space!
-I wish it was bigger but it does the job.
-The floors were finished with high gloss white ceramic tiles just because I could, it looks great and is super easy to keep clean.
+I settled on a 6.6 x 11-foot room nestled in the back of the house, half surrounded by concrete walls, and it’s a great space!
+I wish it were bigger, but it does the job.
+The floors were finished with high gloss white ceramic tiles just because I could.
+It looks great and is super easy to keep clean.

 What’s in my Indoor Garden?

 Everything changes in my room constantly.
-I try new lights, systems, nutrients, supplements and all sorts of stuff that people send to me.
-I will try to show you all the new stuff; the good, the bad and the…well you get the picture.
+I try new lights, systems, nutrients, supplements, and all sorts of stuff that people send to me.
+I will try to show you the good, the bad, and the…well, you get the picture.

-Autopots have kind of taken over, I think there is 10 (2 large, 8 medium sized), there is also Nutricultures NFT 2X4 table.
+Autopots have taken over, I think there are 10 (2 large, 8 medium-sized), and there is also Nutriculture’s NFT 2X4 table.
 I have been running NFT forever and find it is a wonderful way to grow almost anything and an easy DIY build if you are so inclined.

-I have tried so many brands but I seem to always revert to NutriPlus or Optimum.
-In case you haven’t heard of them I am not surprised but it is too bad, Optimum is one of the original nutrients going back over 30 years in Quebec.
+I have tried so many brands, but I always seem to revert to NutriPlus or Optimum.
+In case you haven’t heard of them, I am unsurprised, but it is too bad.
+Optimum is one of the original nutrients going back over 30 years in Quebec.
 NutriPlus is a very similar product.
-They are very concentrated and very complete 2 part hydroponic nutrients.
+They are very concentrated and very complete 2-part hydroponic nutrients.
 I do believe most major brands are of similar quality.

 I won’t bore you now with every little piece of equipment I use, I’ll leave that for another day.

-Over the years I have grown countless varieties of vegetables, flowers, roots, herbs, and some fruit, indoors.
+Over the years, I have grown countless varieties of vegetables, flowers, roots, herbs, and some fruit indoors.
 I have also grown in every possible fashion.
-Hydroponics is my preference and organic my passion.
-One is simple, predictable and allows me to travel in peace the other just feels better, it’s hard to explain.
+Hydroponics is my preference, and organic is my passion.
+One is simple, predictable, and allows me to travel in peace.
+The other just feels better, it’s hard to explain.
 I love getting my hands dirty and playing with microbes.
 Either way, I love it all.